 Instructions

 - Position two racks in the upper and lower thirds of the oven and preheat to 350º.
-Line two baking sheets with parchment paper.
+Line two cookie sheets with parchment paper.

-- Drop the dough by heaping tablespoons (or use the purple-handled spring-loaded ice cream scoop) onto the lined baking sheets, spacing them at least 2 inches apart.
-Flick a few grains of flaky salt on the tops.
+- Drop the dough by heaping tablespoons (or using a #40 spring-loaded ice cream scoop) onto the lined baking sheets, spacing them at least 2 inches apart.
+Flick a few grains of flaky salt on the tops if using.

 Ann Lam says